cooljoseph1/prior-testing/writeup2.md

 Two weeks ago I posted [an experiment for priors on Bernoulli processes](https://www.lesswrong.com/posts/mgSxBpYvAYPJf2uYb/experiment-test-your-priors-on-bernoulli-processes).
 I gave you all way too much data, though, so I don't think it worked out to be a very good experiment.

-This post provides the correct results and explains what the hidden experiments were.
+This post provides the results and reveals the hidden experiment class.

 ## Motivation Behind the Experiment

-I was thinking about induction.
+The experiment was meant to test induction.
 Suppose you are a Bayesian, and you only have a small number of observations about some time-invariant law.
 What is the *correct* posterior you should have after these observations?
-If you just go with the bare observed frequencies, then you will be hopelessly overconfident if you see only a string of yesses or nos.
+If you just use the bare observed frequencies, then you will be much too overconfident if you see only yesses or nos.
+What you need to do is start from some prior, and then update from that.

-Your posterior follows directly from your prior, so this is equivalently a question on what the correct *prior* is.
+But what is the correct prior?
 Some people have proposed Jeffreys priors or Laplace's rule of succession as non-informative priors.
-But do these priors actually lead to correct posteriors?
+Do these actually work?
+I wanted to see what you guys could come up with.
+The only way to determine whether a prior is a *good* prior is by running many different experiments and testing whether the posterior after some number of trials is correct across those experiments.
+No single experiment is enough.

-I wanted to put that to the test, experimentally.
-Naturally, a large part of the test would be how well you could predict *me*.
-But that doesn't make it a worthless test.
+So, I made a dataset of experiments and asked you to induct on the final trial given the previous four.
+Naturally, the test depends on how well you can predict *me*.
+But observing provided data can help narrow down the class of experiments I was drawing from.
 Unfortunately, I gave you guys way too much data, and so it didn't really matter what prior you used.
 I think the experiment would have been much more interesting if I only provided 100 experiments, and then computed the true marginals on a held-out dataset.

 ## Results